Here’s what you can find in the Treatise

 Learning Cost:

 If the user has declared a simple Block, they may forgo protecting themself and throw their shield in an effort to block an attack made against another character who is not in a space adjacent to the user.
 The user makes a normal Block roll and suffers no penalties.
 The range of this technique may not exceed a number of meters equal to the user’s STR score.
+This technique costs 1 Kismet to use.

 Improvised shield mastery